Eminent domain

 01

 The condemnor reaches out with an offer and asks you to sign.
 This is the most critical moment.
-Do not sign anything.
-The offer at this stage is almost always below fair value—and signing waives your right to negotiate or litigate.
+Don’t sign anything.
+The offer at this stage is almost always below fair value—and signing waives your right to negotiate or seek more in court.

 Initial contact (letter or visit)